-- Security Management Server - DNS server - Mail server, if an SMTP Relay server is configured to work with the gateway - Active Directory or LDAP server, if configured to work with the gateway
+- Security Management Server - DNS server - Mail server, if an SMTP Relay server is configured to work with the Security Gateway - Active Directory or LDAP server, if configured to work with the Security Gateway

 There must be a default route.
 If this is not a valid route, it must reach a server that answers ARP requests.